andyk8872/p5-ecommerce/README.md

 ![Shopping Bag](/docs/checkout.png)

-There is also a portion of the form for their credit card details.
+There is also a portion of the form for the customers credit card details.

 ![Shopping Bag](/docs/credit_details.png)